n4i9kita/Medico/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Medico is a web application for health care needs.
+The major motivation behind this project is the lack of healthcare services in the rural India.
+More often than not, if a person suffers from a disease, or a medical condition, they have to travel 2-3 hours to the nearest cities to access even basic healthcare.
+The situation is even worse for the villages.
+In emergency situations, when every minute is important to save the lives of the patients, this becomes a major problem, and many times results is the loss of lives.
+We want to make healthcare more accessible to everyone.
 It helps in various aspects as follows :
 * Connecting with doctors
 * Tracking the fitness and diet
 * With inbuilt community support
 * Medication and Appointment remainders
 * Will be availabe in native languages
 * Inbuilt ChatBot
+* Discussion forum support
+* Blogs and Articles
+* Awareness campaigns through videos
+* Native Language Support in Hindi
+* Healthcare literacy

 ### Built With